-Metropolis of the future By 2025, the Amsterdam Metropolitan Area (AMA) will be one of the top three most innovative regions in Europe.
-Amsterdam will then be celebrating its 750th anniversary.
-The goal is a smart, healthy and green region.
-In a rapidly changing world, the route to this objective is unpredictable.
+By 2025, the Amsterdam Area will be among the top three most innovative regions in Europe.
+It’s the year in which Amsterdam will be celebrating its 750th anniversary.

 Metropolis of the future

-– Circular Economy: by 2025, the Amsterdam Metropolitan Area will lead the field in the area of smart solutions for the conservation of raw materials, so that valuable materials can be used more efficiently and for longer.
+Circular Economy: by 2025, the Amsterdam Area will be a frontrunner in the field of smart solutions for resource conservation, so that valuable resources will be used more efficiently and for longer.

-–Digital Connectivity: by 2025, the Amsterdam Metropolitan Area will be the most important place in Europe for data-driven innovation.
+Digital Connectivity: by 2025, the Amsterdam Area will be the most important place in Europe for data-driven innovation.

-–Health: by 2025, inhabitants of the Amsterdam Metropolitan Area will be able to expect two additional, healthy life years.
+Health: by 2025, the inhabitants of the Amsterdam Area will be able to add two healthy years to their life expectancy.

-–Mobility: by 2025, urban transport in the Amsterdam Metropolitan Area will be zero emission.
+Mobility: by 2025, city transport in the Amsterdam Area will be zero emission.